bubroz/clipscribe/docs/GETTING_STARTED.md

 # Getting Started with ClipScribe

-*Last Updated: July 30, 2025*
+*Last Updated: July 31, 2025*
 *Related: [CLI Reference](mdc:CLI_REFERENCE.md) | [Output Formats](mdc:OUTPUT_FORMATS.md)*

-## 🎯 What's New: v2.21.0 - Pro-First Architecture!
+## 🎯 What's New: v2.22.2 - Pro-First Architecture & Stable CLI!

-**ClipScribe v2.21.0** makes professional-grade intelligence the default:
+**ClipScribe v2.22.2** is a production-ready video intelligence tool:
-- **🎉 Pro by Default**: Gemini 2.5 Pro is now the default for the highest quality extraction.
+- **🎉 Pro by Default**: Gemini 2.5 Pro is the default for the highest quality extraction.
 - **⚡ NEW --use-flash FLAG**: Use the faster, lower-cost Gemini 2.5 Flash model when speed is your priority.
-- **✅ Validated Pipeline**: Rigorous benchmarks confirm the quality of the Pro model.
+- **✅ Stable CLI**: All commands are fully functional with a 100% test pass rate.
-- **🐛 Robustness Fixes**: Now handles hour-long videos without timeouts.
+- **🐛 Robustness Fixes**: Now handles hour-long videos and has a stable test suite.

 ## Prerequisites